-Not all DaaS services are the same, however.
-Organizations need to carefully vet potential providers to ensure they can deliver their desktop environments at a price that they can afford.
+But not all DaaS services are the same.
+Organizations need to carefully vet potential providers to ensure they can deliver their desktop environments efficiently, reliably and at a price they can afford.

-DaaS enables organizations to move from a Capex model to Opex, while making it easy for them to deploy their desktops in relatively short time.
-The provider maintains the infrastructure, delivers the virtual desktops and ensures they're always updated, freeing up IT personnel for other initiatives.
-The DaaS infrastructure provides a highly scalable environment that enables organizations to easily add or remove desktops as requirements change.
+DaaS enables organizations to move from a Capex model to Opex while making it easy to deploy their desktops relatively quickly.
+The provider maintains the infrastructure, delivers the virtual desktops and ensures they're always updated and secure, freeing IT personnel for other initiatives.
+The DaaS infrastructure also provides a highly scalable environment that enables IT to easily add or remove desktops as requirements change.

 This article is part of

-The DaaS model is also conducive to work-from-home scenarios, which has become one of the most important use cases since the onset of COVID-19.
-Employees can be up and running quickly, without IT having to stand up infrastructure on premises or requiring personnel to be on site.
-Organizations can get their employees back to work more quickly, while preventing sensitive data from residing on BYOD devices, which can put data security and privacy at risk.
+The DaaS model is conducive to work-from-home scenarios, which became one of the most important use cases during the COVID-19 pandemic.
+Employees can be up and running quickly without IT having to set up infrastructure on premises or requiring personnel to be on site, resulting in less downtime and reducing the impact on productivity.
+DaaS also prevents sensitive data from residing on BYOD devices, which can risk data security and privacy.

-Despite the benefits that DaaS offers, IT should still consider whether they would do better with on-premises VDI.
-VDI can offer greater control over the infrastructure, desktop delivery, and security and privacy.
-It could also end up being cheaper when taking into account long-term subscription fees.
-That said, VDI can be complicated and costly to deploy and maintain.
-It also might not be able to effectively support the level of mobility and geographic distribution that some organizations require.
+Despite the benefits of DaaS, IT teams should still consider whether they would do better with an on-premises virtual desktop infrastructure (VDI) system.
+VDI offers greater control over the infrastructure, resource allocation, desktop delivery, security and privacy.
+VDI might also end up being cheaper when considering long-term subscription fees.
+VDI can be complicated and costly to deploy and maintain, making it difficult to support the mobility and geographic distribution that some organizations require.

 DaaS comparison criteria

-Organizations should consider other products as well, such as V2 Cloud, Nutanix XI Frame or MTM Technologies AnyWhereApp.
-The more knowledgeable decision-makers are about the current market, the better they can choose the right provider for their organization.
+Organizations should also consider other products, such as Shells, Itopia Cloud Automation Stack or Cloudalize DaaS.
+The more knowledgeable decision-makers are about the current market, the better equipped they'll be to choose the right provider.